 All Python developers have something to gain from SQLAlchemy.
-Whether you're looking for a better way to manage database connections or build out an ORM data layer for your application, there's no reason for any of us to omit "pip install sqlalchemy" from our Python vocabulary.
+Whether you're looking for a better way to manage database connections or build out an ORM data layer for your application, there's no reason for any of us to omit pip install sqlalchemy from our Python vocabulary.

-Engineers who work on large-scale applications overwhelmingly prefer handling data via ORMs over raw SQL.
-For those with heavy data backgrounds (like myself), the abstraction hiding SQL behind Python objects can be off-putting.
+Engineers working on large-scale applications overwhelmingly prefer handling data via ORMs over raw SQL.
+For those with heavy data backgrounds (like myself), the abstraction of hiding SQL behind Python objects can be off-putting.
 Why do we need foreign keys to execute JOINs between two tables?
 Why do engineers working on large-scale software seem to overuse terminology such as "one-to-many" versus "many-to-many" relationships, when SQL itself has no such terminology?
 If you've felt this sentiment, you're in good company.

 After a couple of years, I've come to find that ORMs do result in less work in the context of building applications, and aren't just a crutch for people who are "afraid of SQL."
-We save significant time by handling sensitive data transactions as reproducible code patterns, but this benefit pales in comparison to what we gain in security and integrity.
+We save significant time by handling sensitive data transactions as reproducible code patterns, but this benefit pales compared to what we gain in security and integrity.
 ORMs don't write destructive SQL queries; people do.

 So, yes.
 It is annoying that engineers who write ORMs use different lingo than those who understand the underlying SQL, and it is annoying how much upfront work it takes to set up an ORM, but it is worth it.
 Today we're getting the hardest part of ORM development out of the way by learning how to define table relationships in SQLAlchemy.